Smyrna Pedestrian Accident Attorney

 Pedestrians are at risk every time they step out on the road or sidewalk.
 We have represented people who have been struck by cars, trucks, motorcycles, and bicyclists all over Georgia.
 Whether a pedestrian is crossing in a crosswalk or not, pedestrians always need to be aware of the drivers around them.
 If you have been injured in an accident and need legal guidance, reach out to a Smyrna Pedestrian Accident Attorney at Tobin Injury Law today.

 Motorists have a duty to exercise ordinary or reasonable care when driving, which includes being on the lookout for pedestrians.
-In Georgia, the incidence of pedestrian accidents and fatalities is increasing.
+In Georgia, the incidence of pedestrian accidents and wrongful deaths is increasing.
 In 2017, there were 260 fatalities, up from 236 in 2016 and 130 in 2011.

 If you were injured by a car while crossing an intersection or while lawfully crossing the street at any other location, retain an experienced Smyrna pedestrian accident lawyer to help you with your claim.